Blendify/blender-manual/blender_docs/manual/animation/keyframes/introduction.rst

 There are some important visualization features in the 3D Views that can help animation.

-When the current frame is a keyframe for the current active object, the name of this object (shown in the bottom left corner of the 3D Views) turns yellow.
+When the current frame is a keyframe for the current active object, the name of this object (shown in the upper left corner of the 3D Views) turns yellow.

 .. figure:: /images/animation_keyframes_introduction_visualization.png

-   Bottom: Current frame at 0.
+   Bottom: Current frame isn't a keyframe.
 Top: Current frame is a keyframe for Cube.

 .. _keyframe-type: